josephsnyder/doc-test/Documentation/SetupTestingEnvironment.rst

 .. role:: usertype
     :class: usertype

 To configure the environment for testing, start the cmake-gui.exe.
-Once it has started (Figure 73), set the two paths at the top of the window so that the source code points to the Testing Source Directory from step 1 above.
+Once it has started, set the two paths at the top of the window so that the source code points to the Testing Source Directory from step 1 above.
 This directory will point to a directory (folder) containing CMakeLists.txt file.
 The Binaries path can go to a folder of your choice, but note that whatever directory is provided will be the Testing Binary Directory, and after configuration, it will contain CMake files defining the tests to be run.

+.. figure:: http://code.osehra.org/content/named/SHA1/40eae47a-cmakeGUIHighlights.png
+   :align: center
+   :alt:  Initial cmake-gui page.

 Once those are set, click the Configure button.
-The interface will then ask you to specify a generator (Figure 74).
+The interface will then ask you to specify a generator.
 These are normally used to check for working C and C++ compilers.
 For VistA testing, the generator does nothing and it therefore not used.
 We recommend using the Borland Makefile if on a Windows environment and the Unix Makefiles in a Linux system.
 Click finish after the selection is made to continue the configuration process.

-.. figure:: http://code.osehra.org/content/named/SHA1/40eae47a-cmakeGUIHighlights.png
-   :align: center

-   Figure 73 - Initial cmake-gui page.

 .. figure:: http://code.osehra.org/content/named/SHA1/24c3b506-cmakeGUIWinGeneratorSelection.png
    :align: center

-   Figure 74 - Generator selection.
+   :alt:  Generator selection.

-Following generator selection, the interface will produce a highlighted display such as in Figure 75 for Linux and Figure 76 for Windows.
-The entries in the window are the variables which can be set to control the testing process.
-Most of the values should be set correctly by the automated configuration process, but the scripting environment and the location of the VistA source code may need to be set appropriately.
-To aid in the configuring, most variables have a mouse-over tip which explains in greater detail what the variable should contain.
+Following generator selection, the interface will produce a highlighted display such as :alt:  for Linux:

 .. figure:: http://code.osehra.org/content/named/SHA1/7433a9bf-cmakeGUILinuxPostConfig.png
    :align: center

-   Figure 75 - Linux interface after generator selection is complete.
+   :alt:  Linux interface after generator selection is complete.

+and :alt:  for Windows.

 .. figure:: http://code.osehra.org/content/named/SHA1/f943a02c-cmakeGUIWinPostConfig.png
    :align: center

-   Figure 76 - Windows interface after generator selection is complete.
+   :alt:  Windows interface after generator selection is complete.

-NOTE: The "Found" messages for each of the programs will only be displayed on the initial configuration of the system.
+ The entries in the window are the variables which can be set to control the testing process.
+Most of the values should be set correctly by the automated configuration process, but the scripting environment and the location of the VistA source code may need to be set appropriately.
+To aid in the configuring, most variables have a mouse-over tip which explains in greater detail what the variable should contain.NOTE: The "Found" messages for each of the programs will only be displayed on the initial configuration of the system.
 To see the variables at a later date, follow the instructions at the bottom of this page.

 The variables found after the first configure are very straight forward.